syntheticperson/2KidsOrSpace/README.md

 This is based on the following known truths:

-The surface area, and natural resources, of the planet Earth are finite, whereas the known volume of space is infinite, with the number of Earth-like planets discovered with increasing frequency.
+The surface area, and natural resources, of the planet Earth are finite, whereas the known volume of space is infinite, with the number of Earth-like planets being discovered with increasing frequency.

 Humans share the instinct of all Earth-based lifeforms to reproduce and multiply.